eralpship/web-dev-workshop/docs/graphql-mutations.md

 `;
 ```

-I hardcoded our service areas into the code, for the sake of simplicity.
-But ideally we could make another query to our api to get the service area options.
+I hardcoded our Service Areas into the code, for the sake of simplicity.
+Ideally we could make another query to our API to get the Service Area options.

-The essential part here is the `useMutation` hook from Apollo Client.
+The essential part here is the `useMutation` hook from Apollo Client:

 ```tsx
 const [assignBotToServiceArea, { loading }] = useMutation(